sincereuk/docs/content/docs/environment-variables/creating-env-vars.md

 ### <a name="ssh-env-var" class="anchor"></a>Creating a SSH key pair environment variable

-Another common type of information used during deploys (but also during builds) are `SSH key pairs`.
+Another common type of information is `SSH key pairs`.
 Wercker can help you generate them for you and will only expose the public part of the pair via the interface.
 During a pipeline run, the key pair is exposed via two environment variables ending with: `_PRIVATE` and `_PUBLIC`.

 To use the SSH key pairs in wercker, you have to do two things.